 an entity that provides Registered Apprenticeship training; or

-a public or private training provider, which may include community-based organizations, joint labor-management organizations, and providers of Adult Education and Literacy (AEL) activities under Title II (if AEL training services are provided concurrently or in combination with occupational skills training, on-the-job training, incumbent worker training, and other training cited under WIOA §680.350).
+a public or private training provider, which may include community-based organizations, joint labor-management organizations, and providers of Adult Education and Literacy (AEL) activities under Title II, if AEL training services are provided concurrently or in combination with occupational skills training, on-the-job training, incumbent worker training, and other training cited under WIOA §680.350.

 A provider must be appropriately licensed, regulated, or accredited, or must be exempt from regulation under Texas Education Code, Chapter 132, with authorization in a Letter of Exemption from TWC Career Schools and Colleges.

-A provider’s training programs must align with the Board’s target occupations.
+A provider’s training programs must align with one or more occupations included on the statewide target occupations list.

 A provider must demonstrate that it offers its training programs in partnership with businesses by providing:

-a letter of support from a local employer or employers;
+a letter of support from an employer in Texas; or

-evidence of the existence of an employer-based advisory committee; or
+evidence of the existence of an employer-based advisory committee.

-other means acceptable to the Board as set forth in policy adopted in a public meeting.

-A provider must submit the required program and student information requested by TWC, as specified in the ETP Reporting Requirements; , some data may not be required from new training programs that have never had any students.
+A provider must submit the required program and student information requested by TWC, as specified in the ETP Reporting Requirements.
+However, some data may not be required from new training programs that have never had students.

 NLF: Boards must be aware that WIOA requires training providers to submit program information to the state, including information for calculating a program’s performance outcomes.
-TWC uses the information from training providers to submit its mandatory ETP performance report to the US Department of Labor (DOL) and to meet the federal requirements for informed consumer choice.
+TWC uses the information from training providers to submit its mandatory ETP performance report to DOL and to meet the federal requirements for informed consumer choice.

-LF: As stated in 20 CFR §680.430(e)(2), Boards may set additional criteria for performance or require higher levels of performance than those required by TWC for local training providers to become or remain eligible to offer WIOA-funded training services in their local workforce development areas (workforce areas).
-Once sufficient baseline data are gathered, the data will be analyzed and evaluated for purposes of proposing new state performance standards for Commission approval.
+LF: As stated in 20 CFR §680.430(e)(2), Boards may set additional criteria for performance and may require higher levels of performance than those required by TWC with respect to local training providers becoming or remaining eligible to offer WIOA-funded training services through Individual Training Accounts in their local workforce development areas (workforce areas).
+These additional and/or higher standards do not affect eligibility for the statewide ETPL.
+Once sufficient baseline data is gathered, the data will be analyzed and evaluated for purposes of proposing new state performance standards for Commission approval.
 TWC recommends that Boards not establish performance standards until that time.
 Boards that elect to set local Board performance standards must notify TWC by email at etp.helpdesk@twc.state.tx.us.

-NLF: Boards must:

-withdraw approval of a provider’s training program, if the program fails to meet the Board’s expectations; and

-document and report to TWC possible violations of WIOA requirements or state or local laws and withdraw approval of a provider or take other appropriate action for a provider that intentionally committed other WIOA violations.
+NLF: Boards must document and report to TWC possible violations of WIOA requirements and of state or local laws and withdraw approval of a provider or take other appropriate action for a provider that intentionally committed other WIOA violations.

 NLF: Boards must ensure that information on training providers that offer applicable training in workforce areas is made available to all customers, including WIOA participants, so that customers can make informed choices about training programs.